Setulang Jungle at the Border of Kayan Mentarang Park

-At the broder of the heart of Borneo Kayan Mentarang, the village Setulang with its Jungle area of almost 12.000 hectares can be found.
-The Setulang Jungle is one of the best accessable Jungle of North Kalimantan Province, with the emerald rain forest at the finger tips, of Kayan Mentarang Highland area, you can enjoy the Dayak Culture of the settled Punan and Kenyah Tribes, who are living in their traditions of the forest surrounded.
+At the border in the heart of Borneo Kayan Mentarang, the village Setulang with its Jungle area of almost 12.000 hectares can be found.
+The Setulang rainforest is one of the best accessable flora and fauna of North Kalimantan Province, you can enjoy the Dayak Culture of the settled Punan and Kenyah Tribes, who are living in their traditions of the forest surrounded.

 Upon arrival in the Village you will be welcomed by a traditional ceremony as a believe of the Dayak Spiritual and Culture sense, The Main attrction for the nature lovers will be the Jungle Treks, with loops of one, two and or three days including overnights in the Jungle camp, while the wildlife is plenty and diverse from wild cats, leopards, monkeys, the mammals are keen to hide due the enemy of the hunting villagers.
 The intriguing history and traditional Dayak Kenyah and Punan Tribes, and its primary forest, The tourist will enjoy the wealth of ecological and cultural treasures that survive in this North Part of Kalimantan.
 The Setulang Trips are at a moderate level to explore the natural beauty of the oldest rainforest jungle in Indonesia.